 Pest Present in China Present within Australia Potential to be on pathway Potential for establishment and spread Potential for economic consequences Pest risk assessment required Podosphaera tridactyla (Wallr.) de Bary [Erysiphales: Erysiphaceae] Plum powdery mildew Yes (AQSIQ 2006b) Yes.
 ACT, NSW, Qld, SA, Tas., Vic.
 (Plant Health Australia 2001).
-Listed as a regulated pest (prohibited (section 12)) in the Western Australian organism list (Government of Western Australia 2013).
+Listed as a regulated pest (prohibited (section 12)) in the Western Australia BAM Act 2007(Government of Western Australia 2014).
 Yes.
 Fruit and leaves of P. persica can both be infected (Grove 1995).
 Yes.
 Hosts include almond, cherry, peach and plum (Farr et al. 1989).
 These plants are widely distributed in Western Australia.
 Powdery mildews generally grow and spread well in warmer climates.
 The fungus overwinters as cleistothecia on the surface of shoots, on dead leaves on the ground in orchards and on bark.
 Ascospores are produced from these structures during spring rains and infect the developing foliage (Grove 1995).
 Climatic conditions in Western Australia are favourable for the establishment of P. tridactyla , given that other closely related powdery mildews are already established in Western Australia.
-No. The fungus infects a variety of Prunus species, including apricot, plum, cherry and peach.
-Infections can result in crop loss and defoliation (Grove 1995).
-It was assessed as not a quarantine pest in the PRA for summerfruit from eastern Australia into WA (Poole et al. 2011).
+Assessment not required.
+It was assessed as unlikely to have potential for economic consequences in the IRA for summerfruit from eastern Australia into WA (Poole et al. 2011) as the requirement for management measures to control the more severe powdery mildew pathogens (Sphaerotheca pannosa and Podosphaera clandestine) present in WA.
 No

 Pest Present in China Present within Australia Potential to be on pathway Potential for establishment and spread Potential for economic consequences Pest risk assessment required Polystigma deformans Syd.
 [Phyllachorales: Phyllachoraceae] Yes (AQSIQ 2006b) No records found No. Associated with leaves of Prunus (Cannon 1996), including apricot and peach (Tai 1979).
 No report of an association with nectarine or peach fruit was found.
 Assessment not required Assessment not required No Polystigma rubrum subsp. rubrum (Pers.)
 DC.
 [Phyllachorales: Phyllachoraceae] Apricot red spot Yes (AQSIQ 2006b) No records found No. Associated with living leaves of Prunus species (Cannon 1996).
 No report of an association with nectarine or peach fruit was found.
 Assessment not required Assessment not required No Rhizopus stolonifer (Ehrenb.
 Fr.)
 Vuill [Mucorales: Incertae sedis] Rhizopus rot, Plum black mould Yes (AQSIQ 2006b) Yes.
-All states and territories (Sampson and Walker 1982; Cook and Dubé 1989; Plant Health Australia 2001) Assessment not required Assessment not required Assessment not required No Rosellinia necatrix Berl. ex Prill.
+All states and territories (Cook & Dubé 1989; Plant Health Australia 2001; Sampson & Walker 1982) Assessment not required Assessment not required Assessment not required No Rosellinia necatrix Berl. ex Prill.
 Synonym: Dematophora necatrix R. Hartig [Xylariales: Xylariaceae] Dematophora root rot Yes (AQSIQ 2006b) Yes.
-NSW, Qld, WA (Washington and Nancarrow 1983; Shivas 1989; Plant Health Australia 2001).
+NSW, Qld, WA (Plant Health Australia 2001; Shivas 1989; Washington & Nancarrow 1983).
 Not a regulated pest for Tas.
 (DPIPWE 2013).
 Assessment not required Assessment not required Assessment not required No